If you want to know how to buy a Chicago condo for Airbnb, we’ve updated this article with all the latest info to get you started.

 Registering your Chicago Airbnb

-If you find your calling as an Airbnb host and decide to grow your business to more than one unit, you will then become what’s known as a “Shared Housing Unit Operator.”
+If you enjoy being an Airbnb host and decide to grow your business to more than one unit, you’ll then become what’s known as a “Shared Housing Unit Operator.”
 As such, you must take an extra step and become licensed with the City.
 To do so is just a matter of filling out a form and paying the annual fee.

-At Best Chicago Properties, our Airbnb expert is Alex Cross.
-Alex is an experienced broker who has located many Airbnb properties for our clients.
-He also happens to be a successful Chicago Airbnb host.
+At Best Chicago Properties, our STR / Airbnb expert is Alex Cross.
+Alex is an experienced Chicago real estate broker who has located many Airbnb properties for our clients.
+He also happens to be a successful Chicago STR / Airbnb host with four properties in the city and one outside the city.

 When the tough Airbnb questions arise, I defer to Alex.
-So I asked Alex for his best advice for those looking to be an Airbnb host.
+Here’s his best advice for those looking to be an Airbnb host.

-Here are his five best (and truly commonsense) tips based on his experience as an Airbnb host:
+Here are Alex’s six tips based on his experience as an STR / Airbnb host:

 1. Find the Best Location